-The Participation Award will be presented to piano students who earn points by participating in numerous activities from June 1 through May 31.
-At the end of the school year in May all students will receive a certificate and students who have earned a minimum of 30 points will be recognized.
+The Participation Award will be presented to piano students up through age 18 who earn points by participating in numerous activities from June 1 through May 31.
+At the end of the school year in May all participating students will receive a certificate and students who have earned a minimum of 30 points will be recognized.
 The levels will be as follows:

 The individual student who accumulates the highest number of points for the entire year will be the winner of our Royal Purple Award.
 Please see the following list for a description of events.

-Duo-Piano Competition: Students perform duo-piano repertoire.
-Event is held at Texas Wesleyan Univ.
-Points: 3 for participants, 1 for recitalists, 1 for place winners
+FWMTA Duo-Piano Competition: Students perform duo-piano repertoire.
+Event is held at Texas Wesleyan Univ. points: 4 for participants, 1 for place winners

 FWMTA Solo Competition: Students perform two or three pieces, depending on grade level.
 Place winners are chosen for grades 5 and up.
 Superior+ students perform in honors recital.
-Event is held at TWU* Points: 9 points for three pieces or 6 points for two pieces, plus 1 for Superior+, plus1 for honors recitalists plus1 for place winners
+Event is held at Texas Wesleyan University. points: 9 points for three pieces or 6 points for two pieces, plus 1 for Superior+, plus1 for honors recitalists plus1 for place winners

 TCU Music Preparatory Recitals: We recommend regular recital participation, with most students playing in at least two and no more than four recitals per semester.
-Recital music may include no more than two memorized solo pieces and/or non-memorized duets, with a 5-minute limit per student.
-Students must stay until the end of the recital in order for it to count toward the award.
-Points: 2 per recital, 8 points maximum per semester, 4 maximum in summer
+Recital music may include memorized solo pieces and/or non-memorized duets, with a 5-minute limit per student.
+Students must stay until the end of the recital in order for it to count toward the award. points: 2 per recital, 8 points maximum per semester, 4 maximum in summer

 Misc: Students are welcome and encouraged to participate in activities other than those listed above, such as World of Music testing, Music Memory, UIL performance, Publication Contest, etc. Please discuss activities with your teacher and points may be awarded as are appropriate.

 Participation in all events, including any not listed above, is at the discretion of the teacher.
-Students may receive points for any FWMTA activities, NFMC activities, Royal Conservatory assessments, and no more than two events sponsored by other organizations.
+Students may receive points for any FWMTA activities, NFMC activities, as well as events sponsored by other organizations, with teacher approval.
 If teacher is unable to attend event, student must provide written documentation on letterhead from sponsoring organization.